tgilbert12990/daddyleagues-groupme-bot/README.md

 	* position: the position (qb, hb, wr, ...)
 	* team: can be abbreviation or team name (ten or titans)
 	* rookie: search only rookies (r or rookie)
+	* not specifying any options will return the top players in the league
 * tws team week: Returns the score for the specified tean and week
   * team: can be abbreviation or team name (ten or titans)
   * week: 1-17, wc, dr, cc, sb
-* sync week: Gets the scores/schedule for a specified week *NOTE* This command almost never finishes before it timeos out.
+* sync week: Gets the scores/schedule for a specified week *NOTE* This command almost never finishes before it times out.
   * week: 1-17, wc, dr, cc, sb
 * week: Gets the current week according to daddyleagues
 * helpme: Returns a help message